 To make a donation, go to habitatspringfield.org/donate

 Ana and her youngest children moved into their newly constructed four-bedroom Springfield home in May.
 It wasn't an easy journey.
 Having become a single mother at a young age, Ana knew she had to make her children her top priority.
 Despite struggles and financial challenges, she rose to the occasion.
 In 2018, Ana first applied to the GSHFH homeownership program.
 Despite the rejection, she continued to challenge herself to meet GSHFH's standards.
 Ana reapplied in early 2019 and was selected.

 In February, Albert and his family moved into a three-bedroom home in Springfield.
 His sisters, brother, and parents immigrated to the United States and Western Massachusetts from an African refugee camp in 2015.
 Since arriving in Springfield, Albert's family integrated themselves in the community.
 The children enrolled in school and his parents found jobs.
 They joined a church and when another refugee told Albert's parents about GSHFH, they knew they wanted to be a part of it.
 The family applied twice to the homeownership program and were accepted in October 2020.

-Natasha has dreamed of planting proverbial roots since her childhood in Springfield.
+Natasha has dreamed of planting proverbial roots in Springfield since her childhood.
 Yet, she had been unable due to turmoil in her parents' marriage that caused her (with her mother and sister) to move around a lot.
-Later, she found instability and challenges with sons' fathers.
+Later, she found instability and challenges with her sons' fathers.
 She turned to her sister for help only to find more trouble.
 When Natasha learned about GSHFH's homeownership program, she knew this was her opportunity for stability and roots!
 Natasha applied to the program several times beginning in 2016.
 In October 2020, she learned she and her sons had been accepted.
 Their house on Bay Street in Springfield is under construction.
 Click below to hear Natasha speak about the importance of this house in her own words.